Getting in Recovery

-The rewards you’ll experience during your recovery journey may include some, or all the rewards listed in the AA Big Book.
-For example, if your addiction took a serious tool on your family finances, you may find that once you’re in recovery, you no longer need to worry about having enough money to pay your mortgage, utility bills, or even buy groceries for your children.
+The rewards you’ll experience during your recovery journey may include some or all the rewards listed in the AA Big Book.
+For example, if your addiction took a serious toll on your family finances, you may find that once you’re in recovery, you no longer need to worry about having enough money to pay your mortgage, utility bills, or even buy groceries for your children.
 If using drugs and Alcohol led you to become alienated from your loved ones, the rewards you experience during recovery could include repairing damaged relationships and earning back the trust you may have lost through your addiction.

 Remember that recovery from substance abuse is personal; everyone will have their own struggles to overcome, and each addict’s life will change in unique, and sometimes unexpected, ways.
 Long-term recovery maintenance is key for everyone.
 Despite the challenges and seemingly insurmountable obstacles you may be facing, rest assured, that recovery is filled with positive, life-changing rewards that are far more fulfilling than any drink, or drug, could ever be.